Malaysia's Najib packs new cabinet with conservatives

-The 57-member cabinet was also strikingly short of representatives from the Chinese minority.

-Najib's coalition recorded its worst ever result in the May 5 election, and lost the popular vote for the first time.
-Its majority in parliament was reduced, throwing an economic reform program into doubt.

-Although Najib included some younger elements from his Barisan Nasional coalition and a non-partisan banker and an anti-corruption activist in the cabinet line-up, most of the key posts were retained by established leaders of his United Malays National Organization (UMNO).
+Although Najib included some younger elements from his Barisan Nasional coalition and a non-partisan banker and an anti-corruption activist in the line-up, most of the key posts were retained by established leaders of his United Malays National Organisation (UMNO).

-Muhyiddin Yassin remained deputy prime minister while Zahid Hamidi was named home (interior) minister, swapping portfolios with Najib's cousin Hishammuddin Hussein, who is the new defense minister.

 "He has tried to appease the conservatives but he is also reaching out with a reformist message to appeal to the younger generation of voters," said Oh Ei Sun, senior fellow at the S. Rajaratnam School of International Studies at Singapore's Nanyang Technological University (NTU).